dani007200964/Viking-Skull-Lamp/docs/markdown_pages/pcb_assembly.md

 __This part consists of seven amplifier stages:__

-1. __Microphone Preamplifier:__ The condenser microphone generates a very low signal.
+1. __Microphone Preamplifier:__ The condenser microphone generates a very low amplitude signal.
 This stage amplifies this signal to make it useable for the other stages.
 Also this amplified signal is connected to the A3 ADC channel by default.
 2. __Half-Wave Rectifier:__ This stage consumes two amplifiers.
 In this configuration it is a peak detector.
 The software is using this signal to detect the noise floor of the environment.
 It is connected to A2 ADC channel.
 3. __Low-Pass Filter:__ This stage attenuates frequency components above 500Hz.
 It could be used for something, but this signal is not used by default.
 If you want, you can switch the state of JP1 and JP2 jumpers to use this channel.
 In this way it will be connected to A3 ADC channel instead of the preamplifier output.
+__The software does not support it, you have to implement it if needed.__
 4. __High-Pass Filter:__ This stage attenuates frequency components below 2000Hz.
 It is connected to A1 ADC channel.
 5. __Band-Pass Filter:__ The last stage consumes two amplifiers.
 It has a pass band between 500Hz and 2000Hz.
-That means it passes all frequency components in this range, but outside this band it attenuates.
+That means it passes all frequency components in this range, but outside this band, it attenuates.

 @subsection half_supply_generator Half-Supply Generator